TUBING will be closed for the 17-18 Season as of 10pm 3/4/18.

 Saturday, Sunday, & Holidays: 9am - 10pm

-Ski/Board & Tube - receive a $10 discount on Tubing when you Ski/Board in the same day.
+Ski/Board & Tube - receive a $10 discount on Tubing when you Ski/Board within 14 days of your ticket scan.

 - Recommended minimum height for all riders is 42 inches (3 feet 6 inches) tall